Repeat Dispensing/electronic Repeat Dispensing (eRD)

-The following poster and patient leaflet have been developed by PSNC to be consistent with the new repeat dispensing contractual requirements which have a particular focus on electronic repeat dispensing.
+The following poster and patient leaflet have been developed by PSNC to be consistent with the repeat dispensing contractual requirements which have a particular focus on eRD.

-If pharmacy teams identify patients who are suitable for the Repeat Dispensing service, with the patient’s consent, they could refer the patient to their GP practice.
+If pharmacy teams identify patients who are suitable for repeat dispensing/eRD, with the patient’s consent, they could refer the patient to their GP practice.
 The following referral form can be used to make such a referral:

 The referral form should be used alongside the patient consent form: